mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-development.md

 ![The Developer Continuum - Solution Focused vs Technology Focused](attachments/developer-continuum.png)

 **Business Analysts** and **Business Developers** can directly use Mendix Studio to build, review, and collaborate on an app.
 Mendix Studio provides the tools to build the app, regardless of the user's programming experience or background.
 Users familiar with Mendix Studio can also start using Mendix Studio Pro if more advanced app features need to be added.
-Mendix Studio and Mendix Studio Pros share the same concepts and terminology, which makes for a smooth user experience.
+Mendix Studio and Mendix Studio Pro share the same concepts and terminology, which makes for a smooth user experience.

 **Developers** with a technical programming background (for example, JavaScript, Java, or .NET) can use Mendix Studio Pro along with CSS, Java, and JavaScript to build, customize, and extend a Mendix app.